KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S2 CP/README.md

 ##  Visualizing and plotting the results
 Once your simulations are done, the results are stored in PredSimResults\gait1018 as gait1018_vx.
 Every time you run a simulation, the results are saved with an incremental version number: v1, v2, v3, v4, … The most recently run simulation always has the highest version number.

-### To visualize the mot file in OpenSim:
+### To visualize the motion in OpenSim:
 1. Open the model (File > Open Model...)
 PredSim/gait1018/gait1018.osim in OpenSim
 2. Load the .mot file (File > Load Motion...)
 PredSimResults/gait1018/gait1018_vx.mot in OpenSim

-### To plot the kinematics of your simulations and compare it to the experimental data of the patient:
+### To visualize the kinematics of your simulations and compare it to the experimental data of the patient:
 1. Open the script [run_this_file_to_plot_figures_CP_SMALLL.m](Code/run_this_file_to_plot_figures_CP_SMALLL.m)
 2. Change lines 12 to 29 with the .mat files containing the simulation results that you want to plot